microsoft/AzureAppForMicrosoftTeams/Documentation.md

   ```
    @azure actionGroups
   ```
-  The `action groups` command lists all the action groups linked to the channel.
+  The `actionGroups` command lists all the action groups linked to the channel.
 It also helps users to link and unlink action groups.

 > ![action groups command](./teams/action-groups-command.PNG)